Browse FINRA SIE & Series Exam Guides

-High-yield Series 39 reference: DPP principal mindset, offering structure, due diligence, compensation, advertising, sales supervision, and financial-responsibility traps.
+High-yield Series 39 cheat sheet for the FINRA DPP Principal exam: exam facts, DPP offering controls, sales supervision, due diligence, compensation, and financial-responsibility traps.

 Series 39 is “DPP principal control.”
 Most questions ask what the principal should supervise, approve, restrict, disclose, document, or escalate inside a direct participation programs business line.